This article aims to help you apply valuable and worthwhile success strategies based on techniques I have used that worked for me.

 You’ll see a graph showing page views over the period you had selected, similar to the example below.
 Columns of data below the graph provide additional information.
 The most valuable data are total page views, unique page views, average time on page, and bounce rate.

 Keep a Log of Changes for Future Reference

-I go to my log of changes that I keep, and I check to see if I did something at that time with that article that might have messed it up.
+When I examine the page views graph, I sometimes discover that Google traffic dropped several months ago.
+That's valuable information.
+I go to my log of changes and check to see if I did something that might have messed it up at that time.

-One is simply a note file listing the hubs that I make changes to.
-Every entry includes the date, the title, and a description of the changes I made.
+I use a note file to keep a list of the articles where I made changes.
+Every entry includes the date, title, and description of my changes.
 For example, I make a note of what I did, such as:

 - Changed title.